kubernetes/enhancements/keps/sig-api-machinery/2144-clientgo-apply/README.md

 ### Graduation Criteria

 This enhancement will graduate to GA as part of Server Side Apply.
-It does not make sense to graduate it independantly.
+It does not make sense to graduate it independently.

 ### Upgrade / Downgrade Strategy